anaveenan/anaveenan/_pages/about.md

 I am a Data Scientist with focus on Product, Marketing and Customer Growth strategies.
 I focus on solving business problems using a combination of data analysis, machine learning and experimentation.

-Customer Growth Marketing
+* Customer Growth Marketing
-Personalization
+* Personalization
-Pricing & Promotions
+* Pricing & Promotions(uplift modeling/casual modeling)
-Experimentation
+* Experimentation